bids-standard/bids-specification/specification.md

     </tr>
     <tr>
       <td>TaskName</td>
       <td>REQUIRED.
 Name of the task.
 No two tasks should have the same name.
-Task label (“task-&lt;task_label&gt;”)  included in the file name is derived from this field by removing all non alphanumeric ([a-zA-Z0-9]) characters.
+Task label (“task-<task_label>”)  included in the file name is derived from this field by removing all non alphanumeric ([a-zA-Z0-9]) characters.
 For example task name “faces n-back” will corresponds to task label “facesnback”.
 An optional but recommended convention is to name resting state task using labels beginning with "rest".</td>
     </tr>
   </tbody>
 </table>